The Book of Letters

 The Book of Letters or The Book of Messages (Գիրք թղթոց) is an Armenian collection of church and religious documents of the 7th century.
 It is a copy made in 1298 by a priest named Thomas of Hromklay (Tovma Hromklayeci), at Sis, the capital of Cilician Armenia.
 Thomas' copy was taken in part from an earlier collection made in 1077.
-Includes authentic correspondence of Armenian, Syrian, Byzantine (Greek), Iranian (Persian), Georgian, etc. church figures.
+Includes authentic correspondence of Armenian, Syrian, Byzantine, Iranian, Georgian, etc. church figures.